LLNL/merlin/README.md

 To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine-learning:

+1. Install the workflows dependencies.

+    $ pip install -r workflows/feature_demo/requirements.txt

-    # This processes the workflow and creates tasks on the server
+2. Process the workflow and create tasks on the server.

     $ merlin run workflows/feature_demo/feature_demo.yaml

-    # This launches workers that can process those tasks
+3. Launch workers that can process those tasks.

     $ merlin run-workers workflows/feature_demo/feature_demo.yaml

 For more information try: